The baby name Archer transitioned from seldom-heard rarity to mainstream favorite, all in the last decade.

 One of the appealing things about the baby name Archer is that it combines the rustic and the refined so gracefully.

-You might think of Edith Wharton’s Newland Archer – usually referred to by his surname – in her Pulitzer-winning 1920 novel, Age of Innocence.
+Edith Wharton gave the name to Newland Archer – usually referred to by his surname – in her Pulitzer-winning 1920 novel, Age of Innocence.
 He’s a Gilded Age New Yorker, rich with privilege, when he falls in love.
 It’s an enduring tale, one remade for the big screen in 1934 and 1993.
 The novel remains widely read.

-If that’s the refined version of Archer, then BBC Radio 4 lends it some rustic.
+If that’s the refined version of Archer, then BBC Radio 4 takes it in a different direction.

 The Archers debuted in 1950.